PxTools/PxApiSpecs/specs.md

 http://my-site.com/api/v2/database/BE and http://my-site.com/api/v2/database/BE0401
 and not http://my-site.com/api/v2/database/BE/BE0401..
 OK (ge exempel på PX fil fallet)

+Should not LINK and HEADLINE menu types be included?
+Suggestion is to skip the LINK type.

+Suggested properties for all types
+* Id
+* Label
+* Description

+Suggested properties for table type
+* LastUpdated
+* Published
+* TableCategory (PresCategory)

 ## Table  endpoint
 ### List all tables
 **url:** `/api/v2/tables/`